-Elected representatives in Nebraska will debate a host of contentious issues during the 2019 legislative session, including economic development, budget and tax, health care, energy and environment, and food and agriculture.
+Elected representatives in Nebraska will debate a host of issues during the 2020 legislative session, including economic development, budget and tax, health care, energy and environment, and food and agriculture.

 Relevant developments concerning priority legislation will be shared via email.
-To sign up for updates, email firstname.lastname@example.org.
+Email email@example.com to sign up for updates.

 Budget and tax

 We will support bills that meaningfully address the property tax burden suffered by rural Nebraskans.
-We will defend against cuts to education and other social services important to low-income individuals.
-This session, we have an opportunity to play a key role in identifying and crafting legislation that provides property tax relief while meeting obligations for education, county, and other service funding.
+We will defend against cuts to education and other social services important to underserved individuals and families.

 Food and agriculture

 The Center remains committed to the family farmer and opportunities to bring the next generation into farming while also reforming the tax system in a manner which lessens the tax burden for property owners and agriculturists.